Samford Valley

 Recent residential development output has been above average within Samford Valley when compared nationally

-Samford Valley has averaged approximately 64 new dwelling approvals per year over the past five financial years, totalling 321 homes.
-As of FY-26 so far, 21 approvals have been recorded.
-Over these five years (FY-21 to FY-25), an average of 2.1 people moved to the area annually for each new home constructed, reflecting strong demand that supports property values.
+Samford Valley has averaged approximately 64 new dwelling approvals annually over the past five financial years, totalling 321 homes.
+As of FY-26, 26 approvals have been recorded.
+Between FY-21 and FY-25, an average of 2.1 people moved to the area per new home constructed, reflecting strong demand that supports property values.
 New homes are being built at an average expected construction cost value of $406,000, slightly above the regional average, indicating a focus on quality developments.

 Frequently Asked Questions - Development